openplayerjs/openplayerjs/README.md

 * **Supports IE11+ (Win8) and all modern browsers**: its CSS and code is compatible with all modern browsers.
 IE11+ on Win7 requires an MP4/MP3 fallback to work correctly.
 * **Lightweight library**: Less than `20kb` when gzipped.
 * **Monetize video and audio content** with video advertising using VAST, VPAID or VMAP Ads, supported by the amazing [Interactive Media Ads SDK](https://developers.google.com/interactive-media-ads/) (IMA SDK) library.
-* **Multi Ads**: OpenPlayerJS provides the ability to use a single VAST/VPAID source or a VAST/VPAID playlist from several different sources (**including URLs and valid XML strings**).
+* **Multi Ads**: OpenPlayerJS is the **only player that provides the ability to use a single VAST/VPAID source or a VAST/VPAID playlist from several different sources (including URLs and valid XML strings)**.
 Usually, advertisers take only part of the total traffic of a website.
 As a result, users view only 10% of the total advertising per day (besides, once the user has seen the Ad, the advertiser's cookie is set, so it will not perform a new request through the server.
 Therefore, a website benefits when connecting multiple Ads streams.
 * **Enhance player controls**: You can add your own buttons (see example above).
 * **Accessibility is a priority**: You can even create specific styling for high contrast mode, and support visually impaired people and improve accessibility.
-See https://developer.paciellogroup.com/blog/2010/01/high-contrast-proof-css-sprites/ for more details.
+See [High Contrast Proof CSS Sprites](https://developer.paciellogroup.com/blog/2010/01/high-contrast-proof-css-sprites/) for more details.
 * **Always up-to-date**: Relying on services like Greenkeeper, OpenPlayer uses the latest and greatest versions of the packages to ensure it is always updated; also, IMA SDK, [hls.js](https://github.com/video-dev/hls.js/) and [dash.js](https://github.com/Dash-Industry-Forum/dash.js/) use **even-green paths** from their recommended CDN sources to they will be always providing the latest upgrades for OpenPlayerJS.
 * **Smart `autoplay`**: Special algorithm to detect browser's autoplay capabilities.
 * **Responsive**: Always adapts to the screen size (and resize) by default, for both video/audio tags; a new **`fill`** mode is also included to scale and crop media relative to its parent container.